tropicbliss/crio/README.md

 <a href="https://docs.rs/crio"><img src="https://docs.rs/crio/badge.svg"></a>

 An easy to use persistent data storage library.
-Integrates well with Serde.
+Integrates well with `serde`.

 ## Usage